-Lake Nakuru can also be reached from several other parks.
+Lake Nakuru also reached from several other parks.
 The distance from the Masai Mara is 235km/150mi and the driving time is about six hours.
 The distance from Samburu in the north is 300km/190mi and the drive takes about five and a half hours.
 Driving time from Laikipia Plateau hugely depends on which reserve you are coming from, but should be between three to seven hours.

 In our opinion, Lake Nakuru is a very safe park to visit.
 Security within the park is high, and there is no cause for concern when staying here.
 It is located next to the small town of the same name.
 However, one should always be cautious when walking around any towns in Kenya without a guide.

 Visitors to Lake Nakuru should always respect safety precautions concerning wildlife.
 Listen carefully to the instructions given by your guide.
 Although incidents are very rare and there isn’t a need for paranoia, keep in mind the potential danger and unpredictability of wildlife encounters.